 Datacasting Transmission Technology

-West Pond’s FlexStream Datacasting Transmission Technology supports both standards based transport protocols and proprietary protocols.
-Standards based are used only when compatibility with a third party receiver is required.
-The proprietary solutions are able to adapt to the needs of a specific application, thus making them more efficient, lower latency, and capable of transmitting a wide variety of content.
+West Pond’s FlexStream Datacasting Transmission Technology is based upon industry standards, but optimized to meet the requirements of each datacasting application.
+Our technology adapts to the needs of a specific application, thus making it more efficient, lower latency, and capable of transmitting a wide variety of content.
 Our equipment supports the following features.

 High Efficiency Carousels